mhaik/BigData/README.md

 ## League of Legends Winner Prediction (First 10 Minutes)

+Developed as part of the Big Data course at Lodz University of Technology.

-This project predicts the winner of a League of Legends match based on gameplay data from the first 10 minutes.
-Using machine learning models (Logistic Regression, Random Forest, and Gradient Boosting) implemented with PySpark, we analyze key in-game metrics to forecast match outcomes.
+The roject predicts the winner of a League of Legends match based on gameplay data from the first 10 minutes.
+Using machine learning models (Logistic Regression, Random Forest and Gradient Boosting) implemented with PySpark we analyze key in-game metrics to forecast match outcomes.

 ## Key Features
 - Processes 10,000+ high-rank matches (Diamond to Master tier)